 The companion animals working group has identified the development of national standards and guidelines for dogs and cats as a priority task, and has formed a small project team to begin work on the issue.

 The standards and guidelines for dogs and cats are being written to give pet owners clear information about their responsibilities with regard to the health and well being of their pets.

-For more information, please visit the Australian Animal Welfare Strategy website.
+For more information, please read the Australian Animal Welfare Strategy.